muratk5n/thirdwave/en/README.md

 ---

-What I am saying is without the open and *free* software, today's Big Tech would not exist at the scale it does now.
+What I am saying is without the open and *free* software, Big Tech would not exist at the scale it does now.

 ---